 We could also interact with North Korean soldiers who were more than willing to oblige, even sporting smiles on their faces.

 Smiling.
 In North Korea.
 Is that even a thing?

 It’s a bit odd.
 The entire JSA experience from the North is much more relaxed than I envisioned.
 Call me ignorant, but I honestly expected serious faces and five quick controlled minutes watched by on-edge Koreans yelling and shaking their arms each time I made a reach for my camera.

 Does it look like that to you?

-Quite the contradiction to visiting from the South.
-North Korea is the scary, mysterious and volatile boogeyman played up for the tourists on the ROK side of the DMZ.
+It was quite the contradiction to visiting from the South.
+Most ironic considering North Korea is the scary, mysterious and volatile boogeyman played up for the tourists on the South Korean side of the DMZ.

 Dress code applies!
 Don’t point here, don’t wave there.
 No laughing.
 Serious faces only.
 Don’t provoke the North Koreans!
+They will shoot you at any moment.
 Please sign this waiver as you’re heading into a volatile area.
-We can only stay for 5 minutes; it’s too dangerous otherwise!
-You better have your cameras ready and for the love of God — please don’t take photos of that!
-Taking photographs there breaches national security you know?
+We can only stay for five minutes as it’s too dangerous otherwise, you may start a nuclear war.
+You better have your cameras ready, but for the love of God please don’t take photos of that — taking photographs there breaches national security you know?

 If there’s one thing this country has mastered, it’s how to fool your perception.

-Speaking of which, it’s only 12:30pm — lunch was next in Kaesong and in true North Korean style we have a whole day ahead to fill.
-We’re run knackered so we’ll be too tired to even consider defecting from our hotel!
+Speaking of which, it’s only 12:30pm — lunch was next in Kaesong and in true North Korean style we had a whole day ahead of us to fill.
+On a tour in North Korea they run you knackered so you’ll be too tired to even consider defecting from your hotel!